AMENDED AND RESTATED

 Shall initiate the periodic assessment of the Board’s performance.
 Propose, as appropriate, changes in Board structure, roles, and responsibilities.

-Shall provide ongoing counsel to the President, Officers, and Committee Chairs on steps she/he might take to enhance Board effectiveness.
+Shall provide ongoing counsel to the Chairman of the Board, Officers, and Committee Chairs on steps she/he might take to enhance Board effectiveness.

 Shall regularly review the Board’s practices regarding Director participation, conflict of interest, confidentiality, etc., and suggest improvements as needed.